karklayton/karklayton/README.md

 ## Hey  there, I'm Karin
 I'm an entrepreneur, inventor, engineer, and tinkerer.
 I love building things.

-In here lives the projects I've been working on.
+In here lives the projects I am and have worked on.

 ### IoT Devices